 Ontario’s endangered species deserve better!

-Please read the original letter that Ontario Nature, and more than 50 other organizations, sent to Premier Kathleen Wynne asking that the Endangered Species Act be upheld and a follow-up letter.
-Or, read a letter from Ontario Nature’s Youth Council imploring the Premier to stand up for endangered species.
+And we are not alone.
+Click here to read the letter that Ontario Nature, and more than 50 other organizations, sent to Premier Kathleen Wynne asking that the Endangered Species Act be upheld.
+And here’s a follow-up letter.
+Nothing beats these words of wisdom from Ontario Nature’s Youth Council imploring the Premier to stand up for endangered species.

 Ontario Nature is continually working on ways to provide the greatest protection possible for at-risk species.
 We have been working towards the conservation of these species:

-Ontario Nature collaborates with a variety of stakeholders on species at-risk research including government, farmers, naturalists and private landowners to encourage stewardship agreements under the Endangered Species Act.
+Ontario Nature collaborates with a variety of stakeholders on species at-risk research including government, farmers, naturalists and private landowners to promote Safe Harbour stewardship agreements under the ESA.
 We produce publications that inform conservation strategies for endangered wildlife and habitats.
 As well, we continue to support citizen-science through our Reptile and Amphibian Atlas that will inform how best to safeguard sensitive habitat for these imperiled species.

 You can find more information about threatened and endangered species and Ontario’s Endangered Species Act on the Ministry of Natural Resources website.